How Much Did Crossbar Raise?

 ManufacturingElectronicsBusiness Services

-Founded in 2010 and headquartered in Santa Clara, California, Crossbar has pioneered a novel approach to non-volatile memory through its ReRAM technology.
-This innovative memory solution can be integrated directly into system-on-chip designs or manufactured as standalone memory chips.
-The company's focus on ReRAM positions it within the competitive semiconductor industry, aiming to offer advanced memory capabilities for various applications.
+Founded in 2010 and headquartered in Santa Clara, California, Crossbar has developed and commercialized ReRAM (Resistive Random-Access Memory), a novel non-volatile memory technology.
+This innovative solution can be integrated directly into system-on-chip designs or manufactured as standalone memory chips, offering a distinct advantage in performance and efficiency.
+Crossbar's technology aims to address the growing demand for high-density, low-power memory solutions across various electronic applications.

 How much funding has Crossbar raised?